Joshua Tree National Park

 Totally old-school “take a bearing!”
 There’s no trail whatsoever, just park at the lot and follow Patty’s directions.
 I always enjoy a hiking/discovery challenge, so I headed out to see if I could find the twin tanks.

-Interesting Rocks - Joshua Tree National Park
+Boy Scout Trail - Joshua Tree National Park